clemsonacm/presentations/README.md

     http://wherever.your.host.is/seminar-folder?seminar-name

-If someone with the username (`ama2`) had checked out the seminars to their Clemson web hosting in a folder called `seminars`, you would visit this URL to get the Git presentation:
+If someone with the username `ama2` had checked out the seminars to their Clemson web hosting in a folder called `seminars`, you would visit this URL to get the Git presentation:

     http://people.cs.clemson.edu/~ama2/seminars?git

+How's that work? `index.html` dynamically loads markdown files into the presentation based on the `?seminar-name` (the `location.search` variable) part of the URL.
+Accessing `?git` loads the file `markdown/git.md`.

 #### On your Clemson web hosting